lionel87/fast-tree-builder/README.md

 ##### Optional

 - `nodeValueMapper`: Function to map an item to a custom value stored in the node.
 Optional.
-- `nodeValueKey`: Key where the item's data is stored in the output node.
+- `nodeValueKey`: Key where the item is stored in the output node.
 Set to `false` to inline the item directly into the node.
-Default: `'value'`.
+Defaults to `'value'`.
 - `nodeParentKey`: Key where the node's parent reference is stored.
 Set to `false` to omit parent links.
-Default: `'parent'`.
+Defaults to `'parent'`.
 - `nodeChildrenKey`: Key where the node's children are stored.
-Default: `'children'`.
+Defaults to `'children'`.
-- `withDepth`: When `true`, adds a `depth` property to each node indicating its depth in the tree.
-Also implies `validateTree`.
-Default: `false`.
+- `nodeDepthKey`: Object key used to store the node's depth in the tree (root = 0).
+Set to `false` to omit depth values.
+Turns on `validateTree` when a string value is set here.
+Defaults to `false`.
 - `validateReferences`: When `true`, verifies all `parentId` or `childIds` resolve to real items.
 Errors are thrown on invalid references.
-Default: `false`.
+Defaults to `false`.
 - `validateTree`: When `true`, verifies that the final structure is a valid tree (no cycles or nodes reachable via multipla paths).
 Errors are thrown if the check fails.
-Default: `false`.
+Defaults to `false`.

 #### Returns